INFO-698-InfoSci-Capstone/census-predictive-modeling/analysis/logs/morgan-datasci_log_week11.md

 •	Beginning trend analysis soon!

 Thorns:
-•	Having issues with creating the new DFs
+•	Having issues with creating the new DFs - I must be missing something iterating through the dictionaries If I can't get the for-loop to work, I may just write some manual code (ugly, but it'll work)
 •	Teammates missed our weekly sync with Sean.
 This is the second time they’ve missed a Sean sync.
 •	I missed one of our team syncs, rescheduled to the following day
 •	I had low availability this week due to 2 assignments in my other (1) course, otherwise I would’ve made more coding headway.